chatwoot/docs/docs/self-hosted/deployment/linux-vm.md

 ## Configuring The installation Domain

-1. Create an `A` record for `chatwoot.mydomain.com` on your domain management system and point it towards the installation IP address
+1. Create an `A` record for `chatwoot.mydomain.com` on your domain management system and point it towards the installation IP address.
 2. Continue with the installation script by entering `yes` when prompted about domain setup.
-4. Enter your domain, and the script will take care of configuring Nginx and SSL
+4. Enter your domain, and the script will take care of configuring Nginx and SSL via LetsEncrypt.
-4. Your Chatwoot installation should be accessible from the `https://chatwoot.mydomain.com` now.
+4. Your Chatwoot installation should be accessible from `https://chatwoot.mydomain.com` now.

 ## Configure the required environment variables